 Work with backlight and silhouettes

 A nice background will support your backlight photography images.
 Leaves and bushes are great as they don’t block the light but give a smooth and soft tone to it.
-Also they support the quality of the bokeh.
+Also, they support the quality of the bokeh.

 Let me know your thoughts

 I hope this article was helpful for you.
 There is so much more I would like to share about bird photography (and I will) but for now I guess this is enough material to digest.
 Please always keep in mind that bird photography is not an easy subject at all and it requires quite a bit of patience to achieve the shots one has in his mind.
 Many times I come home without any good shots but I always come home with good memories.
-So here is my second last advice: If you now go out and take pictures you might not come back with the perfect shot but if you don’t go out to take pictures you for sure will end up with no shot at all – as simple as that.
-My last advice is the following: don’t only look at bird photography from a photography point of view but also from a view of getting closer to nature.
+So here is my second last piece of advice: If you now go out and take pictures you might not come back with the perfect shot but if you don’t go out to take pictures you for sure will end up with no shot at all – as simple as that.
+My last piece of advice is the following: don’t only look at bird photography from a photography point of view but also from a view of getting closer to nature.

 If there is anything you are looking for, please let me know and I try to find examples to discuss.
-Feel free to use the Q&A form to submit questions.

 Animals are awesome and need our protection.
 Don’t hurt, kill or eat animals.
-It’s wrong.